vorg/timeline.js/README.md

 	<script type="text/javascript" src="timeline/gui.js"></script>

 	anim(targetName, target).to(delay, {property:value,...}, duration, easing);

+Adding gui.js script to the page will open a timeline panel on the bottom of the page if any animation was added before first frame.
+One track for evey animated property will be created.
+Click and drag to edit key frames, double click to add new frames.
+Press export button (tree horizontal lines) to export code you can then copy paste in your scrip	.

 In this case we have to specify targetName in anim() that will be used when we export the code from the timeline GUI.
 For each property